ioccc-src/winner/2012/endoh1/README.md

 The `alt2` is only necessary if you wish to compile the deobfuscated version but it is equivalent in function to the original entry, [endoh1.c](endoh1.c).

+In the `alt` versions a default time of 10 seconds is set as an alarm so that one can more easily go through the list of files to see them all in succession for fun.
+That is controlled by the variable `A`; 0 disables it.

 If you wish to change the speed you should do:

 ```sh